 There isn’t just a thing or two about choosing a guitar, but choosing a good guitar is a multifaceted decision, and several factors come into play:

 The type of wood your guitar is made out of is a make-or-break deal between a good, a mediocre, and a subpar guitar.
-The type of wood determines the tonal qualities of the guitar; some produce warmer and deeper tones, while others produce brighter sounds.
+This determines the tonal qualities of the guitar; some produce warmer and deeper tones, while others produce brighter sounds.
 The rarity of the type of wood determines the price of the guitar.
 The standard options are Ash, Alder, Basswood, Mahogany, Maple, and Rosewood.

 Just as the neck is indispensable to us, it is equally important for the guitars.
 You have many options when choosing necks; bolt-on necks set necks, and through necks.
 The bolt-on necks are cheaper and, concomitantly, less sustainable and stable.
-The set necks are joined through strong wood glue; therefore, they are better clamped to the body of the guitar and have a seamless, non-shaky fit, are more sustainable, and thus cost more than the bolt-on necks.
+The set necks are joined through strong wood glue.
+They are better clamped to the body of the guitar and have a seamless, non-shaky fit.
+Thus, the set necks are more sustainable, and costs more than bolt-on necks.
 The through necks make use of the same wood throughout the body and neck, i.e., the neck is confluent with the body of the guitar, sparing the need for gluing and bolting.
 These are the most stable of the three and thus are the most expensive as well.

 Are electric guitars easier to use than acoustic guitars?

-Here is the side-by-side comparison between electric and acoustic guitars so that you can make a definitive decision about which one to purchase and what should be your ultimate goal.
+Here is the side-by-side comparison between electric and acoustic guitars so that you can make a definitive decision about which one to purchase.

 Acoustic guitars are great starters for beginners.
 Electric guitars have a slightly more complicated anatomy than the acoustic guitars, but that doesn’t necessarily translate into them being harder to operate.
 Acoustic guitars are the cheaper of the two, with starting prices of 200 £.
 The acoustic guitars are simpler, and you need just a few more accessories to get started with them.
 Electric guitars are relatively more expensive, and you need many more accessories, such as an amplifier, a tuner, a guitar lead, and picks.
 While this expense seems daunting, they are worth it if you’re on the right trajectory.